rknightuk/rknight.me/src/pages/interests.md

 I love reading people's personal websites.
 I'm always interested in seeing how people structure their notes, blog posts, and other _stuff_ they want to have on their website.

 I generally build [my projects](/projects) with PHP and Laravel if I need a backend[^1] or Eleventy for everything else.
-See my [/uses page](/uses) for more on this.
+See the [colophon](/about/colophon) for more on how this site is built.

 ### Music

 The genre I listen to most is pop punk, mostly from 20 years ago.
 Basically a Tony Hawk game soundtrack that never ends.
-I also enjoy a lot of west coast rap, rock, and pop - the pop has to be banging though.
+I also enjoy a lot of rap, rock, and pop - the pop has to be banging though.
 You can see my listening history [on Last.fm](https://www.last.fm/user/rknightuk).

 ### Movies

-I don't have as much time to watch movies like I did before Baby Knight was born but when I do I want something fun.
-The genre doesn't matter and honesly quality doesn't matter, I just want to be entertained.
+I don't have as much time to watch movies as I did before Baby Knight was born but when I do I want something fun.
+The genre doesn't matter and quite frankly quality doesn't matter, I just want to be entertained.
 I have [a podcast about the Fast and Furious saga](https://wegot.family) to give you some indication of my tastes.

 ### TV

-I am more selective with TV and aside from rewatching Scrubs, Friends, and Grey's Anatomy every now and again, I tend to go for shorter series from streaming services like The Last of Us, Jack Reacher, and Severance.
+I am more selective with TV so aside from rewatching Scrubs, Friends, and Grey's Anatomy every now and again, I tend to go for shorter series like The Last of Us and Severance.
+"Prestige TV" they call this, which is a silly name for it.

 ### Games